frequency-chain/docs/pages/HowTo/SetupNode.md

 ```
 3. Generate chain spec files.
 If this is your first time running the project or new pallets/runtime code changes have been made to Frequency, then the chain specs need to be generated.
 Refer to [generation spec file]() for more details.

 4. Start Frequency as a parachain.
-This step will generate/genesis/wasm and onboard the parachain.
+This step will generate genesis/wasm and onboard the parachain.

 ```
 make start-frequency